Utah Court of Appeals

 Summary

-Newberry was convicted of unlawful sexual activity with a minor after engaging in sexual intercourse with his 14-year-old step-great-niece during a family move from Kansas to Arizona and subsequent trip to Utah.
-The district court admitted evidence of prior sexual conduct between Newberry and the victim, including masturbation and digital penetration incidents that occurred during the move.
+Newberry was convicted of unlawful sexual activity with a minor after incidents during a family move from Kansas to Arizona and a subsequent trip to Utah.
+The district court admitted evidence of prior sexual conduct between Newberry and the victim, and Newberry appealed challenging the admission of this evidence and asserting ineffective assistance of counsel claims.

 Analysis